Blågårds Plads: Buildings

 Blågård Church is located on the north side of the square.
 It was built in 1926 to a design by Andreas Clemmensen and Johan Nielsen, replacing a temporary church by Martin Nyrop from 1905.

 The church is flanked by two buildings from circa 1900.
 The buildings on the two other sides are from the early 1980s.

 Kai Nielsen sculptures

-The space is dominated by 22 granite figures integrated in a low granite wall enclosing a depressed, rectangular section in the centre of the square.
-Designed by sculptor Kai Nielsen in collaboration with the architect Ivar Bentsen, they depict people plying a trade—a tailor, a cooper, a barber and a baker etc.—all in the company of a toddler.
+The space is dominated by 22 granite figures integrated into a low granite wall enclosing a depressed, rectangular section in the centre of the square.
+Designed by sculptor Kai Nielsen in collaboration with the architect Ivar Bentsen, they depict people plying a trade—a tailor, a cooper, a barber, and a baker etc.—all in the company of a toddler.
 In the corners stand larger figure groups depicting playing children.

 Blågårds Plads today

-With a community centre, a library and several popular cafés, Blågårds Plads is a focal point for the life of the surrounding neighbourhood which is still known as the Black Square.
-The depressed central section serves as a football field in summer and features an ice-skating rink in winter.
+With a community centre, a library and several popular cafés, Blågårds Plads is a focal point for the life of the surrounding neighbourhood, which is still known as the Black Square.
+The depressed central section serves as a football pitch in summer and features an ice-skating rink in winter.

+The street gang known as Loyal to Familia (LTF) was founded around Blågårds Plads in 2013.
+They became entangled in a violent gang conflict with their rivals, Brothas, situated in Mjølnerparken, during 2017.